Peanut Butter Cup Cookies

 - In a medium bowl, whisk together the flour, baking soda, and salt.

-- Gradually beat in the flour mixture.
+- Turn the speed down to low then gradually beat in the flour mixture.

 - Scoop the dough into 1 tablespoon balls then place in the pan.
 Bake 10-12 minutes or until golden brown and puffed.

 - Immediately place a peanut butter cup in the center of each one, gently pushing down.
 Cool for 30 minutes then remove from the pan and cool completely.
-Store in an airtight container for up to 1 week.

 Notes

-If doubling the recipe, use 1 whole egg instead of 2 egg yolks.
+- If doubling the recipe, use 1 whole egg instead of 2 egg yolks.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.